 - Try to articulate what motivates you deeply; what’s really important to you, professionally

-Work on weaving this crucial information into a 2-line statement that clearly indicates how you will add value in a new role and organisation.
-Be prepared to draft, edit and re-write several times – it’s worth it.
+Work on weaving this crucial information into a 2-line statement that clearly indicates how you will add value in a new role and organization.
+Be prepared to draft, edit, and re-write several times – it’s worth it.

 Look out for another post in which I will try to show some examples of bland versus powerful 2-line value propositions.